DanParkinson/project-3-battleships/README.md

 ### Features Left To Implement

-*There are no features left to implement from the initial scope of my project, however I have some features that I would like to add in the future.*
 - Player can place their own ships.
 - Ships of different lengths to be used.
 - A bullets system that gives players a certain amount of lives.